MedicalGenomicsLab/deconvolution_benchmarking/README.md

 ---

 <h2> Overview </h2>
-There are 5 experiments with the overal directory structure as follows:
+There are 5 experiments with the overall directory structure as follows:

 ```
 .